Updated: Jul 8

 Memes and social media build collective intensifying of emotions and sharing into an art form

-My wave-soaking was exhilirating purely because of the dynamic change it brought to my life as a whole.
+My wave-soaking on the rocks below was exhilirating purely because of the dynamic change it brought to my life as a whole.
 A rapid rollercoaster of instant thoughts zapping around my frozen brain - 'I need to change!
 I should have been on a higher rock.
 Can we continue this shoot?'
-A twist that changed things for me as well as the photographer who suggested changing into a swimsuit - a swimsuit?
-For a professional work shoot?
-But really added to an amazing day.
-An enhanced experience where I bumped into Rob and learnt about the Wave Project Cornwall - a little extra, thanks to the element of suprise.
-More about that later.
+An enhanced experience as I then needed to change, so went for a swim, where I bumped into Rob and learnt about the Wave Project Cornwall.
+An extra connection and addition to the day, thanks to the element of suprise.
+More about The Wave Project's work with young people and surfing later!

 The next scientific link, is the one linking to effect to surprise to the effect of addiction.
 This 'surprise-reward' dopamine hit has recently been discovered as work in a similar way to drugs, such as cocaine.
 A study published in the Journal of Neuroscience suggests that;